mulka/ploverwiki/Open-Steno-Project-Timeline.md

 Plover version 3.1.0 is released.

 Behind the scenes, Benoit Pierre performs major refactoring work to allow Plover to support other layouts and chording systems, user plugins, different GUIs (including a QT version), and Python 3.
 The project license is updated from GPLv2 to GPLv2+.

+### The future - 2017 and onwards

+Don't worry, Plover development continues.
+You can see the roadmap and join in the developer discussions by joining the [Plover devtalk forum](https://discordapp.com/channels/136953735426473984/144999734254370816).
+You can also track the [Plover project on GitHub](https://github.com/openstenoproject/plover).